minprog/pyprog/quality/naming/index.md

 ## Constants

 It might be tempting to just write the literal value in your code somewhere and not use a constant name.
 This is commonly called a **magic number**, because without diving deep into the code it would often be very hard to understand what that number means.
-That’s why we expect (almost) every magic number to be defined as a constant.
+That's why we expect (almost) every magic number to be defined as a constant.
 Put such constants a the top of your code, so it is clear that these are unchangeable facts (for your program).

 ## Learn more